Fasting to Lose Weight

 2. It is difficult to sustain as a way of life, so the possibility of gaining weight back is high.

 3. Fasting puts the focus on food rather than on enjoying your life.
 (Of course, in a spiritual fast, the focus may be different.)

-4. Extreme fasting for more than a day or two may slow your metabolism and deprive your body of necessary nutrients.
+4. Extreme fasting for more than a day or two may slow your metabolism as well as deprive your body of necessary nutrients.

 5. If you spend a lot of time in ketosis as described above, you may experience tiredness, bad breath and even serious illness.